Borislearnstocode/TTS-for-the-hearing-impaired/README.md

 ### CONTENTS ###
 1. Inference
+   Inference mult: Used for Inference.
+Users need to manually create a test list of audio and mel (.wav and .wav.pt) based on your own directory.
-2. MOS
+3. MOS
-3. STOI
+4. STOI
-4. Training
+5. Training